 Honors & Awards

-2014: Played in 24 games in 2014, including 18 starts • Hit .262 with 13 RBIs • First career three-hit game in a 13-3 series-opening win over Penn State on May 2 • Drove in a run for this third straight game with a two-out RBI single in the eighth inning at Michigan on April 26 that put NU up 3-1 • Gave the Huskers the lead in the fourth with a base hit, later scored in the inning on Michael Pritchard’s bases-loaded double • Started both games of a doubleheader against Northwestern on April 19 after Tanner Lubach was hurt in the series opener • Delivered the game-tying hit with a one-out RBI single against Creighton on April 8, later scored in the 4-2 victory • Was 1-for-3 with a two-out RBI single in a 6-4 win at Arkansas on April 2 • Produced his first multi-hit game of 2014 and notched a pair of RBIs in a game for the first time in his career in a 14-7 win over St. John’s on March 9 at Hawks Field • Delivered a two-out walk-off single with a full-count and the bases loaded in a 7-6 win over St. John’s on March 8 • Picked up his first hit of the season in a 4-3 loss to Utah on Feb.
-23 in Goodyear, Ariz. • Made his season debut in a win over Gonzaga on Feb.
-15 • Drove in the eventual game-winning run with a sacrifice bunt in the bottom of the eighth that scored Ryan Boldt.
+2014: Fish played in 24 games in 2014, including 18 starts • Hit .262 with 13 RBIs • Produced his first career three-hit game in a 13-3 series-opening win over Penn State on May 2 • Drove in a run for this third straight game with a two-out RBI single in the eighth inning at Michigan on April 26 that put NU up 3-1 • Started both games of a doubleheader against Northwestern on April 19 after Tanner Lubach was hurt in the series opener • Produced his first multi-hit game of 2014 and notched a pair of RBIs in a game for the first time in his career in a 14-7 win over St. John’s on March 9 at Hawks Field • Delivered a two-out walk-off single with a full-count and the bases loaded in a 7-6 win over St. John’s on March 8.

 2012: Fish redshirted his first season at Nebraska, but did travel with the team for most of the season • Following an early-season injury to senior Sam Stucky, Fish served as the backup to senior Cory Burleson and junior Richard Stock.